melgenek/f8n/README.md

 ## TODO

 Here is a list of implementation details that need to be completed before starting scale testing of this implementation.
-- [ ] List operation has to account for long running or large transactions.
-Make sure that in such case there are multiple consequitive FDB transactions.
+- [ ] Watch operation has to account for long-running or large transactions.
+Make sure that in such case there are multiple consecutive FDB transactions.
+- [ ] list operation for big values should work with multiple transaction retries.
 - [ ] Implement compaction
 - [ ] put ttl events into a separate slice
-- [ ] make sure that write operations are idempotent
+- [ ] limit records to 2MiB

 ## Useful readings